Jaymax0701/graph-network/README.md

 - Click on a node to select it, where you can edit its label and color.
 - Right-click on an edge to select it for deletion.
 - Use the provided buttons to add new nodes and edges or to delete existing ones.
+- You can also change the node name by selecting it and change it.

 ## License